CH-Wong/chunheungwong.com/content/projects/how-i-made-this-site.md

 It might take a few moments for the CDN endpoint to be created.
 After its created, you can click on it to see its the `Endpoint hostname`: `https://yourendopoint.azureedge.net`.
 If you made a test.txt file, you can now also find it with `https://yourendopoint.azureedge.net/test.txt`!

-# 3 Deploying files to an Azure Storage Container {#deployment}
+# 3 Deploying files to an Azure Storage Blob {#deployment}
-Now that we have easy access to our container through the CDN, we are now ready to upload our website to it!
+Now that we have easy access to our blob through the CDN, we are now ready to upload our website to it!
 First we need to convert our `hugo` files into the actual `html/css` website.
 Navigate to the directory of your website and simply enter:

 ```powershell
 cd "C:\Hugo\Sites\yourdomain.com
 hugo
 ```
 Yes.
 Just `hugo`.
 You will now find that a `/public/` folder was added to your files.
 This is our website!
-We want to upload this folder to our Azure container.
+We want to upload this folder to our Azure blob.
 There are many ways to do this.
 For example:

-1. You can manually upload them using the Azure portal by clicking the `upload` button in your `$web` container.
+1. You can manually upload them using the Azure portal by clicking the `upload` button in your `$web` blob.
-2. Within the [Virtual Studio Code (VSCode)](https://code.visualstudio.com/) IDE, you can install add-on called [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage) that connects to your `$web` container and uploads it for you.
+2. Within the [Virtual Studio Code (VSCode)](https://code.visualstudio.com/) IDE, you can install add-on called [Azure Storage](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestorage) that connects to your `$web` blob and uploads it for you.
 3. You can automatically build and deploy your website through GitHub.

 Personally, I wanted to try using Github actions for the first time, as I have never tried automated deployment.
 Have to start with [CI/CD](https://www.redhat.com/en/topics/devops/what-is-ci-cd) somewhere right?
 I'll try to show you what I've learned so far.